 What is the ideal temperature range for storing an inflatable paddle board?

 The ideal temperature range for storing an iSUP is cool and stable, avoiding extremes of heat or cold.
-Consistent moderate temperatures help preserve the integrity of the PVC material and adhesives, extending the board’s lifespan.
+Consistent moderate temperatures help preserve the integrity of the PVC material and adhesives, extending the board's lifespan and preventing material degradation.